 This page provides an overview of preemptible virtual machine (VM) support in Google Kubernetes Engine (GKE).

-Preemptible VMs are Compute Engine VM instances that last a maximum of 24 hours and provide no availability guarantees.
+Preemptible VMs are Compute Engine VM instances that last a maximum of 24 hours in general, and provide no availability guarantees.
 Preemptible VMs are priced lower than standard Compute Engine VMs and offer the same machine types and options.

 You can use preemptible VMs in your GKE clusters or node pools to run batch or fault-tolerant jobs that are less sensitive to the ephemeral, non-guaranteed nature of preemptible VMs.